jarrodparkes/jarrodparkes.github.io/_posts/2015-11-02-making-a-network-request.md

 task.resume()
 ```

 This first part of this snippet creates the network task.
 Then, after we've created the task we must call its `resume` method to start the task.
-You'll also notice the `dataTaskWithRequest:completionHandler:` takes a trailing closure with three parameters:
+You'll also notice `dataTaskWithRequest` takes a trailing closure with three parameters:

 <table>
     <thead>